 JOSEPH KUEHL joined the mechanical engineering department in 2017.
 He was previously faculty of mechanical engineering at Baylor University.
 He earned doctoral degrees in mechanical engineering and physical oceanography from the University of Rhode Island.
 His research interests include hypersonic boundary-layer stability, nonlinear vibrations and geophysical fluid dynamics.

-At UD, Kuehl looks forward to expanding his hypersonic stability and transition research, establishing a geophysical fluid dynamics laboratory and collaborating with colleagues in the College of Engineering; College of Earth, Ocean, and Environment, and the Department of Mathematical Sciences.
+Kuehl is expanding his hypersonic stability and transition research and has established a geophysical fluid dynamics laboratory at UD.
+He collaborates with colleagues in the College of Engineering; College of Earth, Ocean, and Environment, and the Department of Mathematical Sciences.

 X. Lucas Lu